-Should you take it with a large grain of salt and just hop on that treadmill for your daily runs?
+Should you take it with a large grain of salt and just hop on that treadmill for your every day runs?

 The fact lies somewhere in the middle.
 Just like most fitness related things that you read on the internet, this is a half-baked statement.
-But it’s beginning to be pushed a lot more these days, often as gospel to prospective treadmill shoppers.
+But it’s beginning to be pushed a lot more these days, often as gospel sandwiched in targeted advertising along with other information to lure in prospective treadmill shoppers.

 I too was fed this when I decided to buy a treadmill during the lockdown.

 ‘Hey wait, don’t you have a bad knee after that ACL tear years ago’?

 ‘A treadmill’s gonna make things so bad that you won’t be able to walk for a long time’